mstksg/inCode/copy/entries/singletons-4.md

 !!!singletons/Defunctionalization.hs "collapseHallway"
 ```

-(Note: Unfortunately, we do have to use our our own `Foldr` here, instead of
+(Note: Unfortunately, we do have to use our our *own* `Foldr` here, that we
-using the one that comes with *singletons*, because of some [outstanding
+just defined, instead of using the one that comes with *singletons*, because of
-issues][foldr] with how the singletons TH processes alternative implementations
+some [outstanding issues][foldr] with how the singletons TH processes
-of `foldr` from Prelude.
-In general, the issue is that we should only expect
+alternative implementations of `foldr` from Prelude.
+In general, the issue is
-type families to work with singletons if the definition of the type family
+that we should only expect type families to work with singletons if the
-perfectly matches the structure of how we implement our value-level functions
+definition of the type family perfectly matches the structure of how we
-like `collapseHallway`)
+implement our value-level functions like `collapseHallway`)

 [foldr]: https://github.com/goldfirere/singletons/issues/339